meffie/virt-lab/README.md

 1. Configure a libvirt network which uses an external nameserver instead if local resolution.
 This is needed to avoid resolution looping between the libvirt dnsmasq and the local resolver.
-Such a network will be configured by the setup Ansible playbook in the `setup` directory.
+Such a network will be configured by the Ansible playbook in the `playbooks` directory.

 2. Each time guests have been installed, run the `systemd-resolve` command as a regular user to set the dns gateway for the virtual bridge.
 This can be done